What are dynasty trusts?

 What happens without a dynasty trust?

-Let's assume that a couple leaves $23.4 million to their son, and that over time the inheritance grows to $30 million.
+Let's assume that a couple leaves $24.12 million to their son, and that over time the inheritance grows to $30 million.
 At the son's death, the proceeds could potentially be subject to federal estate taxes in the son's estate.
-Under the current federal estate tax exclusion and applicable estate tax rate ($11.7 million and a rate of 40%, respectively), approximately $2.6 million might have to be paid to satisfy federal estate tax obligations.2 This $2.6 million tax bill could potentially be averted, however, if a dynasty trust was already in place, and this dynasty trust would have the opportunity to continue to compound, estate tax-free, for generations to come.
+Under the current federal estate tax exclusion and applicable estate tax rate ($12.06 million and a rate of 40%, respectively), the son's estate could incur a federal estate tax liability that approximates $7.2 million.
+This liability could be reduced, an possibly even eliminated with careful planning and the use of a dynasty trust.2

 How a dynasty trust works

-When assets are placed in a properly established dynasty trust, the assets held in it (including any increases in value over time) should never be subject to federal estate taxes again.
+When assets are placed in a properly established dynasty trust, the assets and their appreciation should never be subject to federal estate taxes again.
 In addition, they may be exempt from the generation-skipping transfer tax—even though future generations stand to benefit from distributions received out of the trust.

 Assets in a dynasty trust are held under the control of a trustee that the grantor designates.
 The trustee is responsible for managing the funds according to the terms set forth in the trust document.
-Given the multi-generational duration that is characteristic of a dynasty trust, an institutional trustee (e.g., a bank) is generally best suited to perform that role.
+Given the multi-generational duration that is characteristic of a dynasty trust, an institutional trustee (e.g., a financial services company or bank) is generally best suited to perform that role.

 Dynasty trusts and income tax